What is Collaboration?

 Invitation to Contribute

+Do you have projects and activities that help students navigate critique, feedback, and conflict?
+Do you have exemplary models of project management?
 Please contribute to our ongoing effort to help writers collaborate in school and workplace contexts.